 I talk more about adaptogens (especially those useful in supporting the adrenals) here.

-Our lives today are filled with stressors.
-Emotional stress.
-Physical stress.
-Mental stress.
+Our lives today are filled with stressors: emotional stress, physical stress and mental stress.

 There have also been studies to show that Ashwagandha helps prevent the depletion of cortisol and vitamin C (which is highly concentrated in the adrenal glands) in the adrenals following a stressful event.